Unleash/unleash-edge/README.md

 ### Strict behavior

 If started with the `--strict` flag or the `STRICT` environment variable, Edge now starts with strict behavior and must be given tokens at startup.

-Edge will lock down access for new tokens that have a wider or different access scope than the tokens it was started with.
+Edge will refuse requests from SDKs that have a wider or different access scope than the initial tokens.
+Specifically, this means incoming requests must have a token that exactly matches the environment and is bound to a project or projects specified in that token.

-E.g. if you start with one wildcard token with access to development `*:development.<somelongrandomstring` and later a client comes with a token accessing a different environment, say production `*:production.<somedifferentrandomstring>` Edge will return 403, because that would change the scope of access.

-Strict behavior still allows using tokens (both frontend and client) with narrower access than what the tokens it was started with has.

 E.g. If you start with one wildcard token with access to the development environment `*:development.<somelongrandomstring>` and your clients use various tokens with access to specific projects